- Community Development (CDBG)

 - Useful Links/Other Resources

 Affordable Housing Loan Program

 Purpose: To provide gap financing for affordable rental and ownership housing development.

-Application Status: Application period is open.
+Application Status: Application period is closed.

 Maximum Funding Amount: 40% of total residential development costs (50% for homeownership projects), as approved by the City.

 Eligible Applicants: Non-profit and for-profit affordable housing developers, individuals, and general or limited partnerships.
 Applicants must demonstrate experience and capacity in developing and managing affordable rental or ownership housing.
 This experience is generally shown by the successful development of at least three similar projects.

 Eligible Properties: New construction of rental or ownership property intended for occupancy by lower- income households.
 Development of emergency shelters for the homeless is not eligible.

 For Rental Properties: 100% of units funded with City of Oakland loan funds must be restricted as affordable.